brucemack/brucemack.github.io/ampersand/index.md

 that 20ms tick.
-* The `Bridge` loops through all of the active `BridgeCall`s, determines which have audio to contribute, and calls `BridgeCall::extractInputAudio()` for each, scaling appropriately based on the number of active speakers.
+* The `Bridge` loops through all of the active `BridgeCall`s, determines which have audio to contribute, and calls `BridgeCall::extractInputAudio()` for each to pull the staged frame for the current tick, scaling appropriately based on the number of active speakers.
 * The `Bridge` then provides the mixed audio for that tick to each conference participant by calling `BridgeCall::setOutputAudio()`.
 * The `BridgeCall` has a component responsible for handling output audio